IS2Lab/IS2Lab.github.io/_pages/home.md

 permalink: /
 ---

 **About** The *Intelligent System Security (IS2) Lab* is a research group led by [Prof. Jingyi Wang](https://wang-jingyi.github.io/) affiliated with the College of Control Science and Engineering, [Zhejiang University](https://www.zju.edu.cn/english/), Hangzhou, China.
-Our lab's research focuses on developing novel software engineering (SE) methodologies towards building more trustworthy systems or software.
+Our lab's research focuses on developing novel software engineering (SE) methodologies towards building more trustworthy AI models/systems/applications.
 <!-- developing novel software engineering techniques towards building more trustworthy AI or more secure systems and software. -->
 <!-- lie in the intersection of formal methods, software engineering, artificial intelligence (AI) and safety/security.
 Specifically, we aim to develop novel software engineering techniques (often from a formal methods perspective) towards building more trustworthy AI-based or safety-critical industrial systems or software. -->
 <!-- *provide certifiable (and ideally provable) reliability or security guarantees for practical intelligent or distributed systems* like autonomous driving car, industrial control system, blockchain system, etc. -->